Invite friends and family to read the obituary and add memories.

 Nagene had a joy for life.
 She played clarinet in family jam sessions as a child and raced cars as a young woman.
 She sang with all her heart, including a beautiful rendition of “A Bushel and a Peck” in harmony with her husband, Chesley.
 She loved to travel and enjoyed meaningful trips exploring the American West with her family and friends.
 Life for her was filled with color and song.

-Nagene is survived by her loving sons, Jonathon Peterson of Hastings, Minnesota, and Jeffrey Peterson of Saint Paul, Minnesota, her daughter-in-law, MC Hyland of Saint Paul, Minnesota, her grandson Edward Luke Cook of West Saint Paul, Minnesota, her Sister-in Law, Mary Goddard and Nephew, Mark Goddard, of Pine Grove, California, and many nieces, nephews, relatives and dear friends.
+Nagene is survived by her loving sons, Jonathon Peterson of Hastings, Minnesota, and Jeffrey Peterson of Saint Paul, Minnesota; her daughter-in-law, MC Hyland of Saint Paul, Minnesota; her stepdaughter, Lynn Cook; her grandson, Edward Luke; her sister-in-law, Mary Goddard; nephew, Mark Goddard, of Pine Grove, California; and many nieces, nephews, relatives, and dear friends.

-She was preceded in death by her husband, Chesley Peterson, her brother, Warren Goddard, and her parents, Warren and Hulda (Dahlberg) Goddard, as well as many great aunts and uncles who maintained close ties throughout their lives.
+She was preceded in death by her husband, Chesley Peterson; her brother, Warren Goddard; her parents, Warren and Hulda (Dahlberg) Goddard; as well as many great aunts and uncles who maintained close ties throughout their lives.

 Memorial gifts can be made in Nagene’s name to Saint Jude Children's Research Hospital, Tunnel to Towers Foundation, and the Resurrection United Methodist Church in Hastings, Minnesota.